Holy See–United Kingdom relations: Early relations

-In 1479, Edward IV of England appointed John Sherwood as the first Resident Ambassador in the Papal States.
+Diplomatic Rift

 Diplomatic relations were broken in 1536, following the establishment of the Anglican Church by Henry VIII.
 Diplomatic relations were re-established in 1553 under Mary I of England, who appointed Sir Edward Carne as her Ambassador.
-During the reign of Elizabeth I diplomatic relations were broken again due to the papal bull Regnans in Excelsis in 1570, and Sir Edward Carne was recalled.
+During the reign of Elizabeth I diplomatic relations were broken again due to the papal bull Regnans in Excelsis in 1570.
 Official relations with the Papal States were then prohibited by law.
 The two countries nevertheless had occasional contacts.

 In 1621, the English court despatched George Gage to the Papal court in order to obtain permission for Charles I of England to marry the Spanish infanta, a marriage that in the event did not take place.
 But when Charles I married a French Catholic princess named Henrietta Maria, he obtained the blessing of Pope Gregory XV, who used the opportunity to despatch Gregorio Panzani to England as his envoy.
 Panzani was followed as papal envoy by the Scottish Franciscan George Conn.

 In 1686, King James VII of Scotland and II of England despatched as envoy to the Papal States the Earl of Castlemaine and received as papal envoy Count Fernando D'Adda.
 Relations were broken again following the Glorious Revolution in 1688.
 The Papal States recognised James Francis Edward Stuart as James VIII and III until his death in 1766, but not his son Charles, which gave subtle recognition to the reigning House of Hanover.
 This helped start the reform of the anti-Catholic penal laws, achieved in part by the Quebec Act 1774 and the Papists Act 1778.
 Sir John Coxe Hippisley's brief mission to Rome to explore the possibility of restoring relations failed in 1779–1780.

 Unofficial relations were formed again during the French Revolution, as both the British and the Papal courts were interested in coordinating policies against the spread of the revolution across Europe.
 In 1792, the British court despatched Sir John Coxe Hippisley to Rome as envoy, a position he held until 1795.
 The papal court despatched Monsignor Charles Erskine to London as envoy, a position he held until 1801.
 Both countries found themselves at various times enemies of France during this period and therefore had a degree of commonality of interests, not least because of the dechristianisation of France during the French Revolution and the French establishment of the Roman Republic of 1798–99.